Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.rst

 Overview
 --------

-Batch query basic status and performance data about a Huawei OceanStor Dorado storage disk via the REST Interface, using the ``https://${ip}:${port}/deviceManager/rest/${deviceId}/disk`` endpoint.
+Batch query basic status and performance data of a Huawei OceanStor Dorado storage system via the REST Interface, using the ``https://${ip}:${port}/deviceManager/rest/${deviceId}/disk`` endpoint.
 Cookies and iBaseTokens are stored and re-used (the session timeout period is usually 20 minutes).

 Hints: